JimZhang-lab/JimZhang-lab/README.md

 I'm learning in GZU for a cs master degree👨‍🎓, researching about information extraction.
 <br>
-Sometimes, I will do some small projects, and I hope these project can help some people.
+Sometimes, I will do some small projects, and I hope these projects can help some people.
 <br>(ps.
 Even I'm a baby coder🤱🤱🤱~)